-One of the wastewater treatments that can be applied to treat organic waste liquid is coagulation (Tetteh & Rathilal, 2019).
-Some previous studies reported that the coagulation has the potential to be used in treating POME.
-The study of Huzir et al. (2019) reported that the chemical oxygen demand (COD) and total solid (TS) in POME can be removed using the coagulation process with a coagulant of rice husk ash and alum.
-Furthermore, the study of Bhatia et al. (2007) reported that the total suspended solid (TSS) was successfully removed using the coagulation process with a coagulant of Moringa oleifera extract seed.
+ISSN 2303-0623 e-ISSN 2407-2370 coagulation process with a coagulant of Moringa oleifera extract seed.
 The study of Ismail et al. (2014) also studied the potency of the coagulation in decreasing the TSS concentration in POME with coagulant of alum.
-The study of Tan et al. (2006) examined the effect of coagulants of aluminium sulfate, ferric chloride, ferric sulfate, and ammonium sulfate on the changes in COD and turbidity of POME.
-The study of Ahmad et al. (2005) reported that the coagulation can decrease the turbidity of POME with coagulant of modified industrial grade alum.
+The study of Tan et al. (2006) mined the effect of coagulants of aluminium sulfate, ferric chloride, ferric sulfate, and ammonium sulfate of the changes in COD and turbidity of POME.
+The study of Ahmad et al. (2005) reported that the coagulation can decrease the turbidity of POME the coagulant of modified industrial grade alum.
 The study of Chung et al. (2018) found that the coagulation process can decrease the turbidity, COD, TSS of POME with coagulants of peanut and wheat germ.

 Based on the information above, the coagulation successfully decreased the COD, TSS, TS, and turbidity of POME.
 However, the previous studies have not studied the effect of the coagulant on the color of POME.
-The common coagulants usually used are alum and poly aluminium chloride (PAC).
+The common coagulants usually used are alternated and poly aluminium chloride (PAC).
 Therefore, the purpose of this study was to examine the effect of types and doses of coagulants on the color removal of the local POME.
 Furthermore, kinetic analysis was also conducted in this study.
 The kinetic analysis in color removal of POME has not been conducted by the previous studies yet.

-MATERIALS AND METHODS
+9 MATERIALS AND METHODS